ZsoltBihary/PytorchDRL/README.md

 - models/ - How does the brain compute?
 - agents/ - How does an actor behave given a brain?
 - trainers/ - How does learning improve the actor / change the brain?
-- envs/ - What world does the actor interact with?
+- worlds/ - What environment does the actor interact with?
 - experiments/ - What learning schedule is being run?